Domebo Canyon, Oklahoma: Discovery

 The Museum of the Great Plains first learned of the Domebo site in December 1961.
 The site was discovered by Mr. J. E. "Buck" Patterson of Apache, Oklahoma.
 Patterson reportedly found bones protruding from the eroding bank of a deep, arroyo-like branch of the Tonkawa Creek.
 These bones included portions of a mammoth skull, tusk, and vertebrae.
 Adrian D. Anderson, then the curator of the museum, visited the site and discovered evidence of human occupation associated with the bones.
-She also determined that the site could be excavated.
+He also determined that the site could be excavated.
 While diverting the river stream, in order to allow proper excavation and recovery, a medial fragment of a projectile point was discovered.
 The discovery of this human artifact in proximity to the mammoth remains warranted a more thorough and extensive excavation than originally anticipated.
 Initially the Domebo site was recognized to be a very promising site for paleontological and archaeological studies; the project also had potential for paleo-botanical and ecological studies.

 The National Science Foundation funded the excavation.
 The Anadarko Area Office of the Bureau of Indian Affairs granted an excavation permit.
 After much anticipation, the excavation began February 1, 1962, two months after its initial discovery.
 While the excavation was taking place, the National Science Foundation awarded a second grant, which offset costs of the additional paleo-botanical and ecological studies.